-Hair straighteners are one of those bits of tech that many people might not think of as technological - you can pick up a cheap set for pennies at many stores.
+(Pocket-lint) - Hair straighteners are one of those bits of tech that many people might not think of as technological - you can pick up a cheap set for pennies at many stores.

-Here's our pick of the best hair straighteners to buy today
+Best hair straighteners to buy today

 GHD Original Styler

-For many, the question of which hair straighteners to buy is as simple as "Which GHD set can I afford?" .
+For many, the question of which hair straighteners to buy is as simple as figuring out which GHD set they can afford.
 That's how impressive the performance is from the many different models on offer.

 There's a reason GHD stands for "Good Hair Day" - get a pair of these and you'll always be a few quick seconds away from one yourself.

 Cloud Nine The Wide Iron